Welcome to Uncommon Grace

 I’m a professional writer, wife, mom of three biological sons, former foster mom, and now adoptive mom to a precious little girl and follower of Christ.
 Not necessarily in that order though.

 Coffee drinker.
 Guinea pig protector.
 Editor.
 Chauffer.
 Chef.
-Marketing consultant.
+Financial writer.
 Vegan.
 Photographer.
 Baroness.
 The crazy sister.
-Fibromyalgia patient.
-Homeschooler.
+Fibromyalgia and autoimmune patient.
+Former homeschooler.
 I have a ton of labels, but my favorite is daughter of the king.

 And, naturally, hilarity ensues.

 As a foster parent, I could often be found at Social Services attempting to keep our youngest son from pushing the panic buttons he inevitably finds.
-I didn’t really blame him; he likes police officers and he enjoys seeing them storm into visitation rooms apparently.
+I didn’t really blame him–he likes police officers.
+He just enjoys seeing them storm into visitation rooms apparently.

 Adoption has shaped who we are as a family in the best way even though there are a lot of days that I’m entirely frazzled dealing with the aftershocks of trauma.
-And protecting the guinea pig from a makeup happy preschooler.
+And protecting the guinea pig from a makeup-happy child who I’m sure will be going to beauty school some day.
+Did you know guinea pigs will scream if they see a person they don’t like?

 Though I live in the South, I am still a Southern Californian at heart since I think flip-flops are acceptable in any weather.
-After ten years here, I’ve finally graduated to Toms in the snow.
+After a decade here, I’ve finally graduated to Toms when it snows.
 You can find me reading, taking photos, and writing when not chasing children away from panic buttons.

-I’m not special – God is.
-Anything good I do is solely due to God’s grace and His work in my life.
-That is why the stories I share really aren’t about me; they are about God.
-He’s the hero of this story and I hope that you can find encouragement through this at Uncommon Grace.
+God’s the hero of this story and I hope that you can find encouragement through this at Uncommon Grace.

 I would love to have you subscribe to my emails about new posts and special goodies.
 Get exclusive free seasonal printables and more (with your first one starting today!) when you sign up here.